fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 ## Changes

 ### Product
 - [ ] UI changes: TODO <!-- Insert the link to the relevant Figma cover page.
-Make sure  wireframes show the UI down to 320px (mobile screen) width.
+Make sure  wireframes show the UI down to 320px (min screen width).
 Put "No changes" if there are no changes to the user interface. -->
 - [ ] CLI (fleetctl) usage changes: TODO <!-- Insert the link to the relevant Figma cover page.
 Put "No changes" if there are no changes to the CLI. -->
 - [ ] YAML changes: TODO <!-- Specify changes in the YAML files doc page as a PR to the reference docs release branch following the guidelines in the handbook here: https://fleetdm.com/handbook/product-design#drafting Put "No changes" if there are no changes necessary. -->
 - [ ] REST API changes: TODO <!-- Specify changes in the the REST API doc page as a PR to reference docs release branch following the guidelines in the handbook here: https://fleetdm.com/handbook/product-design#drafting Put "No changes" if there are no changes necessary.
 Move this item to the engineering list below if engineering will design the API changes. -->